lzim/teampsd/mtl_facilitate_workgroup/checklists/inter_session_checklist.md

 # Intersession Facilitation Checklist - Used by Co-Facilitators to prepare between Team Meetings

 ### Purpose
-1. The **intersession _checklist_** provides co-facilitator guidance for tailoring the  MTL 12-session plan to their team.
+1. The intersession **_checklist_** provides co-facilitator guidance for tailoring the  MTL 12-session plan to their team.
-2. The **intersession _meeting_** uses the intersession checklist to prioritize and practice tailoring the SAY files to your team within the timestamps according to the _MTL_ theory of change.
+2. The intersession **_meeting_** uses the intersession checklist to prioritize and practice tailoring the SAY files to your team within the timestamps according to the _MTL_ theory of change.
-3. **Intersession _preparation_** should help you to prioritize and practice key emphases of **participatory learning** and **systems thinking** related to the team's priority need from session 1 through session 12 of the 12-session plan.
+3. Intersession **_preparation_** should help you to prioritize and practice key emphases of **participatory learning** and **systems thinking** related to the team's priority need from session 1 through session 12 of the 12-session plan.

 ### Tasks
 1)	Download the Facilitator SAY guide for the upcoming session and customize it to the individual team.
 Fill in blanks and brackets with team-specific points to ensure that all tests and examples relate to their priority need (think about both clinical/patient facing issues and team dynamics) and provide continuity (“last time we talked about…”; “so-and-so asked about…”).
-     -	Review post-checklist notes #2, 4, and 6, and write down the team’s issues
+     -	Review post-session checklist notes (especially #2, 4, 6) and note the team’s need.
-     -	Tie that issue to the examples you will use to in the Data/Sim UI – get specific!
-(Decide what to cut, as there is much, much more in both the Data and Sim UI than can be covered in the 30 min available)
-     -	Determine how long each part of the activity should take and set time stamps to hit in the dress rehearsal

-2)	Do a timed dress rehearsal of the upcoming session
+     -	Tie the examples you will use in the session (especially the data or sim UI) to the team's need.
+Be specific!
+There isn't time to cover all details of the *MTL* resources, so plan where to focus.
+The deciding factor is **the team's need**.
+     -	Consider and adjust the standard session time stamps if you think you'll need more time for some parts and less for others.

+2)   Review the session activities and make sure there are no technical concerns or back-end administrative tasks outstanding.

+3)	Rehearse the upcoming session.
-     -	Choose a Live Lead vs. Pre/Post lead and Session Note Taker and clarify who will say which pieces and cover which tasks.
+     -	Choose a Live Lead and a Pre/Post Lead/Note-taker.
+     -    Clarify who will say which pieces and cover which tasks in the script.
-     - Make sure your examples work!
-The data you pull up reflect their concern, or the results of the test support their hypothesis (or, if they don’t, then have an explanation for why).
+     -    Test to make sure your examples work.
+Specific examples, results of data inquiries, sim experiments, etc., should relate to the team's need, be interpretable, and support their hypothesis.
+If not, prepare to explain.
      -	Make sure that everything you say gets the team closer to the goals for both the individual session and the set __(see tables below)__.
-     -	Adjust SAY file to fit desired time stamps

-3)	Quiz each other on the FAQs for the upcoming session, to be ready for the common questions about the session content
+     -    Quiz each other on FAQ/anticipated questions from the team for the upcoming session.
+     -    Further adjust time stamps if indicated.

 ____________
 ### _Resources:_